Struggling to Say No

 “Come to me, all of you who are weary and carry heavy burdens, and I will give you rest.
 Take my yoke upon you.
 Let me teach you, because I am humble and gentle at heart, and you will find rest for your souls.
 For my yoke is easy to bear, and the burden I give you is light.”
 Matthew 11:28-30

 By this Jesus wasn’t saying that we have to say no to every request made of us, drop all our normal everyday obligations and spend our entire lives closeted away sitting at His feet.
 Who would do the school run?
 The washing and ironing?
-And someone has to run all the various projects in our workplaces and churches.
+And someone has to physically do all the various projects in our workplaces and churches.

 But let’s be people who respond with a yes to Jesus’ invitation, and like Mary, choose “the good portion”; then our yeses will flow out of time spent at Jesus’ feet, rather than an exaggerated sense of obligation.